jackdobinson/aopp_obs_toolchain/USAGE.md

 * Alter spectral rebinning to use triangular response function [DONE]

-* Alter documentation in this file for spectral rebinning to reflect new algorithm
+* Alter documentation in this file for spectral rebinning to reflect new algorithm [DONE]

 * Alter interpolation script to be more controllable
 * Add seperate SSA script